chase232/Algorithms-and-Data-Structures/README.md

 # Algorithms
-A variety of advanced algorithms in multiple languages
+A variety of advanced algorithms and data structures in multiple languages